103 series: Overseas operations

-←

 103-0 series

 The 103–0 series trains were built between 1963 and 1981.
 Built for JNR as an "upgraded" version of the 101 series, the 103 series has been widely used around Japan and has been manufactured in a multitude of different body styles and configurations.

 Based on the earlier 101 series, the 103 series has been used on various commuter services since 1963.
 In fact, some 103 series cars were actually converted from 101 series cars.
 The 103 series was the main rolling stock used on urban commuter services for a time.

 Some sets have been used for at least 50 years, and their age is starting to show; as such, their use on various lines is diminishing and they are being replaced by newer trains.
-For instance, the 103 series are being replaced by the newer 323 series on the Osaka Loop Line where they famously operate.
+For instance, the 103 series have been replaced by the newer 323 series on the Osaka Loop Line.

 The sets have been manufactured in a multitude of different body styles, with additional body styles being created over the years.
 Older sets had body styles similar to the one used on the 101 series.